NetaZuckerman/covid19/README.md

 Be sure to provide the path to the trimmed fastq.gz this time.
 Repeat steps 2-5 if more trimming is needed.

-6. Run pipeline to produce consensus sequences for your samples, and get additional info such as number of reads, depth, coverage, etc. in results/report.txt. --trimmed_fq: to run the pipeline on the trimmed fastq.gz files. the pipeline uses the paired files, ignoring singletons.
-To run the pipeline with raw fastq files omit the _--trimmed_fq_ flag.
+6. Run pipeline to produce consensus sequences for your samples, and get additional info such as number of reads, depth, coverage, etc. in results/report.txt.
+Run the pipeline on the trimmed fastq.gz files (the pipeline uses the paired files, ignoring singletons).
+To run the pipeline with raw fastq files omit the _--trimmed_fq_ flag. \
 `bash pipeline.sh --trimmed_fq -r /refs/refseq.fa` \

 # QC.py